-Not even two months later just before turning 39 she found out she was pregnant something that she had not even considered to be possible.
-After diligently tracking her menstrual cycle we just let it be because hope was all we had left.
+Not even two months later, just before turning 39, she found out she was pregnant, something that she had not even considered possible.
+After diligently tracking her menstrual cycle, we just let it be because hope was all we had left.

 Parenting will always come with highs and lows